esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/format.md

 > Have a look at the list of the recommended formats for different types (mentioned above)
 > and pick a data type.
 >
-> - What are the other data formats for the type that you selected?
+> - What are the other formats for the type that you selected?
 > - Which of those formats are common in your community?
 > - Discuss some of the advantages and disadvantages of those formats.
 {: .discussion}